Dongmoon29/portfolio/db/DONGMOON_KIM.md

 ---

 ## Profile
 👋 **Hello!
-I'm Dongmoon,** a dedicated and enthusiastic Fullstack Developer based in Copenhagen.
+I'm Dongmoon,** a dedicated and enthusiastic Fullstack Developer based in Seoul.
 I have a deep love for coding and enjoy every step of building software, from brainstorming ideas to deploying fully functional applications.
 My journey in software development has been diverse, spanning front-end magic with ReactJS to tackling complex back-end challenges in C# .NET.
 I thrive in environments where I can continually learn and apply new technologies, and I'm always ready for the next exciting project.
 Outside of coding, I enjoy exploring the vibrant city of Copenhagen, indulging in photography, and immersing myself in the world of tech podcasts.

 ---

 ## Skills
 - 🌐 **Frontend:** JavaScript, TypeScript, Reactjs, Redux, Jest, CSS3, HTML5
-- 🔧 **Backend:** C#, Entity Framework, Xunit
+- 🔧 **Backend:** C#, Entity Framework, Xunit, NestJS
 - 🗣 **Languages:** Korean (Native), English (Fluent)
 - 🛠 **Tools:** Git, SQL